Get Better Quotes 35+

 All companies with any full or part-time employees are required to purchase workers' compensation insurance in ND.

-Sole-Proprietors and Partners who include themselves on workers' compensation coverage must use a payroll amount of $35,600 for rating their overall workers' compensation cost.
+Sole-Proprietors and Partners who include themselves on workers' compensation coverage must use a payroll amount for rating their overall workers' compensation cost.
+Minimums and mximmums change each year.

-Officers and LLC Members who are not excluded from coverage must utilize a minimum payroll of $35,600 in order to calculate the cost of workers' comp insurance.
+Officers and LLC Members who are not excluded from coverage must also utilize a minimum payroll in order to calculate the cost of workers' comp insurance.

 How much is workers' comp in ND? click or call!